erlang/otp/system/doc/reference_manual/data_types.md

 "
 ```

-It is possible to write consecutive double quote characters on the beginning of
+It is possible to write consecutive double quote characters on the
-a content line by using more double quote characters as delimiters.
-This is a
+beginning of a content line by using more double quote characters as
-string that contains exactly 4 double quote characters, using a delimiter with 5
+delimiters.
+This is a string that contains exactly four double quote
-double quote characters:
+characters, using a delimiter with five double quote characters:

 ```text
 """""